dreambitgames/synthrush/README.md

 and is also available online at <https://www.gnu.org/licenses/gpl-3.0.html>.

 ### Assets
-All artwork, sound effects and music files (in the `assets/` directory and its subdirectories) are licensed under the **Creative Commons Attribution-ShareAlike 4.0 International License** (CC BY-SA 4.0)
+All artwork and music files (in the `assets/` directory and its subdirectories) are licensed under the **Creative Commons Attribution-ShareAlike 4.0 International License** (CC BY-SA 4.0)

 A copy of that license is included in `LICENSES/CC-BY-SA-4.0.txt` and is also available online at <https://creativecommons.org/licenses/by-sa/4.0>

+All sound effects in this project were generated using SFXR (<https://www.drpetter.se/project_sfxr.html>).

+The raw sounds produced by SFXR are not subject to copyright and are released into the public domain.

 ### Third-Party Libraries
 This project uses the following open-source libraries: